Learning skills to last a lifetime

 Underlying each activity at Camp Abnaki is conscious role modeling and positive reinforcement of our character values–Caring, Honesty, Respect, and Responsibility, and camp motto “Help the Other Fellow”.

-Overnight camp registration begins November 15, 2017.
+Overnight camp registration began in November 2017.
 Campers are admitted on a first come basis.
 Financial aid is available for all 2018 sessions.
 The deposit is $150 per session.
 See below for a full explanation of camp costs and fees.

 Tiered pricing at Camp Abnaki